fumieval/cardboard/README.md

 Then access `http://localhost:8000/cardboard.html?data=/path/to/foo.json;/path/to/bar.json`

-The json files should be like
+The json files should be a list of objects like

 ```js
 { "xlabel": "x"